 These fees include taxes and are subject to change.
 I’d recommend checking the official website for the most up to date information.

-How do I Book for Havasu Falls?
+How do I Book for Havasu Falls in 2023?

-How to book a campground at Havasu Falls
+How to book a campground at Havasu Falls for 2023

 If you want to camp, you have to book and pay online at Havasupai Reservations.
 All campground reservations have to be done online through the official reservations website, there is no phone, e-mail, or in person booking option.
 One person can book a trip for up to 20 people, subject to availability of course.